 - Fiesta Casino Alajuela is located at the Holiday Inn hotel next to the international airport in San Jose, the capital of Costa Rica.
-The casino had 180 slot machines and seven tables as of December 31, 2022.
-Our agreement with the hotel matures in July 2024 and has a renewal option for up to 20 additional years. - Fiesta Casino Presidente is located at the Presidente hotel on the main commercial avenue in San Jose.
-The casino had 218 slot machines as of December 31, 2022.
-Our agreement with the hotel matures in August 2033. - Fiesta Casino Heredia is located at the America hotel in the metropolitan area of San Jose.
-The casino had 170 slot machines and three tables as of December 31, 2022.
+The casino had 186 slot machines and seven tables as of December 31, 2023.
+Our agreement with the hotel matures in July 2024 and has a renewal option for up to 20 additional years.
+We are currently in negotiation with the hotel owners to formalize this renewal, which we expect to be signed by June 2024. - Fiesta Casino Presidente is located at the Presidente hotel on the main commercial avenue in San Jose.
+The casino had 218 slot machines as of December 31, 2023.
+Our agreement with the hotel matured in October 2023 and was extended for an additional 10 years until 2033. - Fiesta Casino Heredia is located at the America hotel in the metropolitan area of San Jose.
+The casino had 172 slot machines and four tables as of December 31, 2023.
 Our agreement with the hotel matures in March 2028. - Fiesta Casino Herradura is located at the Wyndham hotel in the metropolitan area of San Jose.
-The casino had 75 slot machines and four tables as of December 31, 2022.
-Our agreement with the hotel matures in August 2027.

-- Fiesta Casino Aurola is located at the Holiday Inn hotel in downtown San Jose.
-The casino had 88 slot machines and three tables as of December 31, 2022.
+The casino had 75 slot machines and four tables as of December 31, 2023.
+Our agreement with the hotel matures in August 2027. - Fiesta Casino Aurola is located at the Holiday Inn hotel in downtown San Jose.
+The casino had 88 slot machines and four tables as of December 31, 2023.
 Our agreement with the hotel matures in June 2034. - Other Casinos in Costa Rica.
-We operated two additional small casinos in the cities of Perez Zeledon and San Carlos with a combined offer of 105 slot machines as of December 31, 2022.
+We operated two additional small casinos in the cities of Perez Zeledon and San Carlos with a combined offer of 104 slot machines as of December 31, 2023.